-Implements global (repetitive) search as the g flag in i.e. Perl.
-Each match found is returned as a separate list() containing the specific match as well as any matching subexpressions (or as specified by the capture option).
-The Captured part of the return value will hence be a list() of list()'s when this option is given.
+Implements global (repetitive) search (the g flag in Perl).
+Each match is returned as a separate list() containing the specific match as well as any matching subexpressions (or as specified by the capture option).
+The Captured part of the return value will hence be a list() of list()s when this option is given.

-When the regular expression matches an empty string, the behaviour might seem non-intuitive, why the behaviour requites some clarifying.
-With the global option, re:run/3 handles empty matches in the same way as Perl, meaning that a match at any point giving an empty string (with length 0) will be retried with the options [anchored, notempty] as well.
+The interaction of the global option with a regular expression which matches an empty string surprises some users.
+When the global option is given, re:run/3 handles empty matches in the same way as Perl: a zero-length match at any point will be retried with the options [anchored, notempty] as well.
 If that search gives a result of length > 0, the result is included.
-An example:
+For example: